pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 Installation for installing Python and the Arcade library are available below:

 * `Windows Installation <http://arcade.academy/installation_windows.html>`_
+  (Make sure to read the instructions carefully.
+Do not skip the "Add Python to Path" step.
+This seems to be the most frequent issue.)
 * `Mac Installation <http://arcade.academy/installation_mac.html>`_
 * `Linux Installation <http://arcade.academy/installation_linux.html>`_